Proxxa/shuttle-blog/public/blogs/001-day-1-cch23/post.md

 ### Bonus Prompt

 Task 2 is a bonus task.
 This time, we're going sledding.

-"The formula is very similar: All packet IDs (integers) are *XOR*'ed with each other, and then the result is (again) raised to the power of 3.
-The catch is that there can be between 1 and 20 packets in a sled!"
+> The formula is very similar: All packet IDs (integers) are *XOR*'ed with each other, and then the result is (again) raised to the power of 3.
+The catch is that there can be between 1 and 20 packets in a sled!

 This is different.
 We need to change our endpoint so that it accepts a variable number of... numbers.

 ### Bonus Solution